WHY THE EPI?

 The EPI aims to secure the harmonious coexistence of people and elephants with herds able to travel across their range.
 We will thereby protect a diverse range of wild animals and plants, combat climate change and support local livelihoods.
 The EPI Foundation's ‘Vision 2030’ is designed to address the challenges that Africa’s growing human populations and economic development present for its remaining elephants.
 It has a particular focus on Human-Elephant Conflict, which we believe is now a major threat to elephant conservation.
 However, we remain committed to supporting the international moratorium on elephant ivory trade and preventing Africa’s ivory stockpiles from leaking onto the illegal market.
 We also support our member countries to develop National Elephant Action Plans (NEAPs), based on the African Elephant Action Plan (AEAP) which was agreed by all African elephant range states in 2010.
 NEAPs include budget, monitoring and evaluation plans for countries to protect elephants and benefit people who live alongside them.

 “The EPI member states are determined to halt the elephant slaughter and fight the wider threats to our biodiversity.
 But we are fighting the battle on behalf of all mankind.
 Is the rest of the world prepared to help us?”

 EPI International Consultative Group Meeting, 11 October 2018

 Heads of State

 EPI National Focal Points: appointed Ministry official in EPI countries to ensure effective communications.

-EPI Foundation: the Secretariat for the EPI and the legal entity charged with helping Member States obtain the significant finance and providing any technical expertise required for NEAP implementation.
+EPI Foundation: the Secretariat for the EPI, supporting member countries on resolution of Human-Elephant Conflict, the security of ivory stockpiles, and providing technical expertise for NEAP implementation.